Do I Need a Credit Score to Buy a House?

 I have no idea what my credit history is or whether I even have one at all.
 Do no credit score mortgages exist and how can I get one?

-It’s important that you check with all agencies before applying for a mortgage to get a picture of your credit score.
+It’s a good idea to check with the main credit reference agencies (Equifax, Experian, TransUnion) before applying for a mortgage to get a picture of your credit score.

 However, even if you have no credit history there are still options for you.